Valve/valve.github.io/source/_posts/2014-02-22-rails-developer-guide-to-full-text-search-with-solr.markdown

 categories: [ruby, rails, full-text, solr, sunspot]
 ---

-Every developer heard about full-text search.

-Most developers search with SQL and relational databases.
+Every developer has heard of full-text search.
+However, most developers search with SQL and relational databases.

-Almost every developer knows somewhere deep that full-text search is better suited for searching text, but keeps using old `LIKE '%?%'` queries.
+Almost every developer knows deep inside that full-text search is better suited for searching text, but continues to use old `LIKE '%?%'` queries.

-I've been one of those developers who never looked at full-text search, but I have changed and I invite other people to join me in this change and discover the other side of search with Solr.
+I was one of those developers who never used full-text search, but I have changed and I invite others to join me and discover the other side of search with Solr.

 <!--more-->

 This article assumes you're comfortable with Ruby, Rails and PostgreSQL.
 I'll build a simple _people near me_ application using Solr in small incremental steps and hopefully help readers to overcome the feeling of uncomfortable uneasiness when thinking about full text search technology.

-**A word of disclaimer:** _my goal here is to familiarize a reader with full-text searching, not create an ideal rails application structure.
+**Disclaimer:** _My goal here is to familiarize the reader with full-text search, not create an ideal rails application structure.
-I'll be using long views, JavaScript inside ERB templates and what not.
+I'll be using long views and JavaScript inside ERB templates.
 The point is to make a small but complete application in a single article and it is possible to do so only by keeping it really simple._